Deutsche Gesellschaft für Internationale Zusammenarbeit: Organisation

 GIZ holds a 49% share in sequa gGmbH, the implementing partner of the German business community, in line with the company's objective to foster private sector development and cooperate closely with business chambers and associations abroad.
 Moreover, GIZ is a member of the European Network of Implementing Development Agencies (EUNIDA), which was co-founded by GTZ in 2000.

 Activities

 GIZ's considers capacity development to be its core discipline.
-The company's services are grouped into eight so-called "product areas" (as of January 2017):